Galaxy Fold: Samsung's phone-tablet hybrid is the most exciting phone we've seen in years

-There's so much I want to say about the Galaxy Fold, the foldable phone Samsung launched on Wednesday in San Francisco, that I don't know where to begin.
+There's so much I want to say about the Galaxy Fold, the foldable phone Samsung launched this week that I don't know where to begin.
 I guess I'll start with the fact that Samsung only demoed the Galaxy Fold on stage, but didn't give journalists a chance to see, touch or even breathe on the phone-tablet hybrid up close, not even behind a protective glass barrier.
 So I can only base my first impressions on Samsung's stage demo and what I know of the Fold's specs (cruise to the end for all of those).
 Regardless, it made a huge splash.

 The Galaxy Fold feels like a moonshot, and that's Samsung's masterstroke here.
 We were given just enough information to be intrigued, but not enough to ruin the mystique.
 Even if the Galaxy Fold falls short of the hype, Samsung -- the world's largest phone maker -- has successfully grabbed everyone's attention.
 The Fold may not be a device everyone owns, but from what I can tell so far, it's a viable example of a brand-new type of phone.